swiftlang/swift-evolution/proposals/0337-support-incremental-migration-to-concurrency-checking.md

 ## Introduction

 Swift 5.5 introduced mechanisms to eliminate data races from the language, including the `Sendable` protocol ([SE-0302](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md)) to indicate which types have values that can safely be used across task and actor boundaries, and global actors ([SE-0316](https://github.com/apple/swift-evolution/blob/main/proposals/0316-global-actors.md)) to help ensure proper synchronization with (e.g.) the main actor.
-However, Swift 5.5 does not fully enforce `Sendable` nor all uses of the main actor because interacting with modules which have not been updated for Swift Concurrency was found to be too onerous, .
+However, Swift 5.5 does not fully enforce `Sendable` nor all uses of the main actor because interacting with modules which have not been updated for Swift Concurrency was found to be too onerous.
 We propose adding features to help developers migrate their code to support concurrency and interoperate with other modules that have not yet adopted it, providing a smooth path for the Swift ecosystem to eliminate data races.

 Swift-evolution threads: [[Pitch] Staging in `Sendable` checking](https://forums.swift.org/t/pitch-staging-in-sendable-checking/51341), [Pitch #2](https://forums.swift.org/t/pitch-2-staging-in-sendable-checking/52413), [Pitch #3](https://forums.swift.org/t/pitch-3-incremental-migration-to-concurrency-checking/53610)